lucb31/game-engine-go/README.md

 # LIVE
 [Try it out](https://lucb31.github.io/game-engine-go/)

+# Survival game
+## Todos
+- Add different stats to npc types
+    - Movement speed
+    - Health
+    - Damage

+## Open points
+- Should the player be able to shoot from within the castle?
+Or pacified?

 # Engine

 ## Damage model
 - Add some randomization to demonstrate damage model (might remove / disable later)